JeanMax/babao/README.md

 > I've got 99 problems But A Bot Ain't One

-Just a little bitcoin trade bot, using Parabolic SAR strategy over kraken market api.
+Just a little [insert crypto-currency] trade bot, using [insert strategy] over [insert market-place] api.

-### Dep: (TODO: add links)

-* jq (that could be avoided... not sure I want to parse any json with python tho)
-* pandas

 ## Modes: